cs3451-f21/a4-f21/README.md

 ## Requirements

 **For this project, you will be implementing three or four shader programs**.
-Two or three of them will have most of the work in the fragment shader, and one of them will have most of the work in the vertex shader.
-You have several options for each of the four shaders, so you can choose whichever seems most interesting to you.
+Two or three of them will have most of the work in the fragment shader, and one of them will have most of the work in the vertex shader. **You have several options for each of the four shaders**, so you can choose whichever seems most interesting to you.
 Some of the options in the required shaders can earn you extra credit.
+Do not be overwhelmed by the number of options.

 **Include a description in your index.html web page describing what shaders you chose to implement, change the button labels to correspond to the shaders you created, and add any details about how you chose to implement them to the page below the canvas!**